alshedivat/al-folio/_posts/2024-02-11-python-quirks.md

 Python is a dynamically typed language.
 Hence, typing hints are just, that, hints.
 However, we can use [mypy](https://github.com/python/mypy) on our entire codebase to check that types are used correctly.

-# Integer arithmentic using bitwise operations
+# Integer arithmetic using bitwise operations

 Some people are really concerned by performance.
 Their concern is such that they are willing to sacrifice code readability for minor gains in performance.
 Such people might get satisfaction from replacing arithmetic operations involving integers by bitwise operations.
 Since those act directly on the bit representation of the integer, they can be more efficient.
 Despite compilers performing some optimization of their own, [there is some somewhat old evidence supporting that bitwise operations are faster.](https://stackoverflow.com/questions/37053379/times-two-faster-than-bit-shift-for-python-3-x-integers) I describe below some common optimizations.